How to Step Up Your Moisturizer Routine

 Thankfully, there’s a better way.
 Becoming one of our most loved products by those who've tried it, our all-natural goat milk lotions can offer you the results you want with all-natural ingredients your body deserves.Outside of using a handful of natural ingredients, one of our favorite things about our goat milk lotion is the goat’s milk.
 Goat’s milk is that it naturally contains alpha hydroxy acids which help to gently remove dead skins cells from the surface of your skin, revealing new skin cells that are smoother and younger looking.

 But the key to vamping up your moisturizer routine isn’t just using products that contain goat milk lotion, it’s what happens before this step.
+Here are three ways you can step up your moisturizer routine and get the most use out of our skincare products.

 Step 1: Wash

 When we wash our skin, we want to remove the dirt, oil, and other impurities on our body and start with a clean base for the next steps to follow.
 Avoiding super hot showers, limiting your time under the water to avoid drying out the skin, and using a high-quality soap or body wash are all things to remember with this step.
-But don’t this this step get over complicated － opt for quality over quantity with the products you choose.
+But don’t this step get over complicated － opt for quality over quantity with the products you choose.

 "...Don’t this this step get over complicated － opt for quality over quantity with the products you choose."